Skip to main content

 The Disney adaptation certainly doesn’t shy away from that foundation.
 The Mermaid’s story follows a very similar trajectory, but the queer coding does not stop there.
 It is well known that Ursula, for example, was largely inspired by Divine, a popular drag queen at the time.

 Beauty and the Beast filled a similar space.
-That one follows two outcasts who eventually find companionship with one another in a world that rejects them for their differences.
+That film follows two outcasts who eventually find companionship with one another in a world that rejects them for their differences.
 Aladdin, also about someone who does not fit into the system he occupies.
-These movies with all their bold sentimentality, they tend to be absorbed by larger discussions about Disney using hokey-pokey emotion to push Timon and Pumbaa backpacks.
+These contributions with all their bold sentimentality, they tend to be absorbed by larger discussions about Disney using hokey-pokey emotion to push Timon and Pumbaa backpacks.

 Aladdin (1992)